xiix0/scam/README.md

-You seek to shield those you love and you like the role of the provider.
+Beauty and harmony are as necessary to you as the very breath of life.